RyukyuInteractive/boilerplate/devin.md

 - Customization of personal settings
 - Secure login using email and password

-### Organizations

-- Creation and management of organizations
-- Invitation and permission management for team members
-- Management of multiple projects within an organization

 ### Projects

 - Simple project creation and setup
 - Invitation and role management for project members
 - Customization of project settings
 - Project notification system

-### Dashboard

-- At-a-glance overview of projects and organizations
-- Display of important notifications and activities
-- Personalized work environment

 # 設計